Croydon Breastfeeding Support

 • ready to stop breastfeeding

-Breast pumps are available to use on a short term basis, free of charge, for babies in Special Care Baby Unit (SCBU), after discussion with a member of the Croydon Breastfeeding Support Team at Parkway Health Centre: 020 8714 2985
+Breast pumps are available to use on a short term basis, free of charge, for babies in Neonatal Unit, after discussion with a member of the Croydon Breastfeeding Support Team at Parkway Health Centre: 020 8714 2985

 Beatriz’s Story - A mums view of having tongue-tie division